 We have information on the steps involved.
 See making an employment standards complaint.

 If you lose your job because of discrimination, you may decide to sue for wrongful dismissal.
+You must bring your claim within two years of being dismissed from your job.

 But the court can only award you damages for your lost wages; it can’t award extra damages to compensate you for the discrimination.
 You’re likely to collect more if you file a human rights complaint, because you can get damages for lost wages as well as discrimination.

 If you belong to a union, one option is to ask the union to file a grievance about the discrimination.
 If your union refuses to file a grievance on your behalf, you may be able to file a complaint against your union for failing to represent you fairly.
-This complaint is called a “section 12 complaint” and is filed with the BC Labour Relations Board.
+This complaint is called a section 12 complaint and is filed with the BC Labour Relations Board.

 If you make a human rights complaint and also pursue another option, the tribunal can wait until the other process is finished before dealing with your complaint.
 If the tribunal finds that the other process adequately addressed the issue, the tribunal may decide not to hear your complaint.